Some recent research may help us find ways to use our kids’ sensory processing difficulties to help them eat a wider

-But if color is the only thing that bothers your picky-eater, whether a child with autism or anyone else in your family, why not simply color the food with an all-natural food dye, a food dye made with vegetables?
+But if the color is the only thing that bothers your picky eater, whether this is a child with autism or someone else in your family, why not simply color the food with an all-natural food dye, such as a food dye made with vegetables?

-We found for you, on Youtube, this easy to implement set of recipes to create natural dyes for your child’s food, until his Mendability therapy brings him to a typical choice of food in their real colour.
+We found for you, on Youtube, this easy to implement set of recipes to create natural dyes for your child’s food, until his Mendability therapy brings him to a typical choice of food in its real color.